BlenderCN-Org/SkullMod/PalEd/README.md

 This would edit the palettes

-But won't look into this if the Skullgirls team is selling DLC colors (which they are?)
+But I won't look into this if the Skullgirls team is selling DLC colors (which they are) Maybe a few months after release...

 PalEd (the original one) is mentioned in the TODO list of Skullgirls